ibexa/documentation-developer/docs/getting_started/first_steps.md

 ## Create content and test view templates

 1\.
 Go to the Back Office, activate Content/Content structure and create a new Content item using the button in the right menu.

-!!! tip "Default credentials"

-    Default login to Back Office is "admin".
-    Default password is "publish".

 ![Creating a Blog Post](img/first-steps-create-content.png)